kelu124/maptivity/docs/about_2.md

 nav_order: 2
 ---

-## Facilitator's Guide: Running the Placemaking Maptivity Session

-### Your Role as Workshop Navigator

-As facilitator, you're the conductor of this collaborative symphony.
-Your job isn't to be the expert on sustainability or urban planning—it's to guide participants through a discovery process where they build understanding together.
-Think of yourself as a game master who keeps the energy flowing, ensures everyone participates, and helps the group connect the dots.

-### **Pre-Session Setup** (30 minutes before start)
-**Physical Workshop:** Arrange tables for 4-6 people per group, set up the A0 Placemaking Map, organize card decks (term cards, vision cards, project cards), and prepare sticky notes and markers.

-**Online Workshop:** Test your video conferencing setup, prepare the Miro board, ensure all digital cards are properly positioned, and enable "Bring everyone to me" mode for guided navigation.
-Send participants the link 15 minutes early for tech checks.

-### **Phase 1: Introduction & Welcome** (20 minutes)

-**0:00-0:10 - Icebreaker with Purpose**
-Start sharp—don't wait for latecomers.
-Begin with your scripted welcome, but make it conversational.
-For online sessions, insist on cameras being on.
-Use the icebreaker as a Miro training opportunity: have participants write their name and role on sticky notes and move them to a designated area.
-This secretly teaches them the basic mechanics they'll need.

-**0:10-0:15 - Framework Introduction**
-Explain the workshop structure without overwhelming detail.
-Key message: "We're mapping how different aspects of city life connect to sustainability goals."
-Show the two axes (sustainability purposes and action areas) but don't over-explain—they'll learn by doing.

-### **Phase 2: Creating the Placemaking Map** (25 minutes)

-**0:15-0:20 - Setup**
-Activate "follow me" mode online.
-Explain that participants will match term cards with descriptions on the map.
-Emphasize there will be discussion and some "productive confusion"—that's intentional.

-**0:20-0:30 - Active Facilitation**
-This is your most intensive facilitation period.
-Encourage participants to think aloud as they place cards.
-When someone places a card, ask them to explain why.
-If others disagree, facilitate the discussion—don't resolve it immediately.
-Let the group work through the logic together.

-**0:30-0:40 - Synthesis**
-Guide a review of placements.
-Don't correct "wrong" answers unless they're wildly off—instead, ask probing questions: "What made you think this belongs here?"
-Focus on building shared understanding rather than perfect accuracy.

-### **Phase 3: Vision Card Placement** (35 minutes)

-**0:40-0:45 - Introduce the Challenge**
-Explain that vision cards can go in multiple intersections—this isn't about finding the "right" answer but exploring connections.
-Mention that there are duplicate cards intentionally.

-**0:45-1:07 - Facilitate Discovery**
-Circulate actively (or monitor breakout rooms online).
-Listen for interesting discussions and invite participants to share them with the group.
-If energy dips, prompt with questions like: "I notice lots of cards in this area—what does that tell us?"

-**1:07-1:15 - Gap Analysis**
-This is crucial: help participants see patterns.
-Where are cards clustered?
-Where are the empty spaces?
-What do these gaps mean?
-Don't provide answers—guide them to insights.

-### **Break** (10 minutes)
-Use this time to mentally note which participants haven't spoken much and plan to engage them in the next phase.

-### **Phase 4: Project Card Placement** (30 minutes)

-**1:25-1:30 - Shift to Reality**
-Frame this as "moving from vision to reality."
-These cards represent actual or potential projects.

-**1:30-1:47 - Facilitate Comparison**
-Help participants notice misalignments between vision and projects.
-This might feel uncomfortable—that's good!
-It's where learning happens.

-**1:47-1:55 - Critical Reflection**
-Guide discussion on why gaps exist.
-Avoid blame.
-Focus on systemic barriers and opportunities.

-### **Phase 5: Impact-Feasibility Matrix** (25-35 minutes)

-**1:55-2:05 - Brainstorming Solutions**
-Shift energy from analysis to action.
-Encourage wild ideas initially, then guide toward practical considerations.

-**2:05-2:30 - Strategic Prioritization**
-Help the group identify quick wins (high feasibility, decent impact) and moonshots (high impact, low feasibility currently).
-Facilitate discussion on what would make low-feasibility ideas more achievable.

-### **Critical Facilitation Tips**

-**Managing Dynamics:**
-- If someone dominates, gently redirect: "Great point—let's hear other perspectives."
-- If someone's silent, invite them specifically: "Alex, what's your take on this?"
-- If discussion stalls, provide prompts: "How might this connect to [specific community need]?"

-**Time Management:**
-- Keep a visible timer
-- Give 5-minute warnings before transitions
-- Be willing to cut discussions that aren't productive—you can always return if there's time

-**Handling Confusion:**
-- Normalize it: "This framework is complex—confusion means you're thinking deeply."
-- Use participant explanations rather than lecturing
-- If the group is stuck, provide an example, then step back
+## Facilitator's Guide: Running the 90-Minute Placemaking Maptivity

+### Your Role as Sprint Navigator

+In this condensed 90-minute format, you're a sprint facilitator—keeping energy high, momentum constant, and ensuring everyone contributes despite the time pressure.
+Think of yourself as a skilled conductor leading a jazz ensemble through an energetic improvisation rather than a lengthy symphony.
+Every minute counts.

+### **Pre-Session Setup** (20 minutes before start)
+**Physical Workshop:** Arrange tables for groups of 4-6, set up the Placemaking Map, pre-sort cards (term cards and project cards only—no vision cards for this version), prepare ample sticky notes and markers.

+**Online Workshop:** Pre-load Miro board, test "Bring everyone to me" function, position all cards in starting positions, create the feasibility matrix in advance.
+Send link 10 minutes early for tech checks.

+### **Phase 1: Introduction & Icebreaker** (15 minutes)

+**0:00-0:05 - Quick Start**
+Start exactly on time—no waiting.
+Launch with energy: "We have 90 minutes to map your city's sustainability landscape and identify game-changing opportunities.
+Let's dive in."

+**0:05-0:10 - Rapid Icebreaker**
+For online: Participants write name + role on sticky note and move it—this secretly teaches Miro basics.
+For in-person: Quick round-robin introductions (name + "one thing that bugs you about the city").
+Keep it snappy—use a visible timer.

+**0:10-0:15 - Framework Sprint Explanation**
+Key messages to hit quickly:
+- "We're creating a map that shows how city initiatives connect to sustainability goals"
+- "Yellow axis = sustainability purposes, Purple axis = city services/areas"
+- "There are no wrong answers, only different perspectives"
+- Show the agenda with time blocks visible—set expectations for pace

+### **Phase 2: Speed-Building the Game Board** (10 minutes)

+**0:15-0:17 - Rapid Instructions**
+"You have term cards and a grid with descriptions.
+Match them as fast as you can—don't overthink.
+If you're unsure, make your best guess and keep moving."

+**0:17-0:23 - Active Card Placement**
+This is controlled chaos—embrace it.
+Circulate constantly.
+If someone's stuck, give them 10 seconds then say: "First instinct—where does it go?"
+If debates start, cap them at 30 seconds: "Quick decision now, we'll revisit if needed."

+**0:23-0:25 - Lightning Review**
+No time for detailed review.
+Just ask: "Any cards that feel completely wrong?"
+Fix only the obvious mistakes.
+Say: "Perfect doesn't exist—good enough is great.
+The map is our working tool, not our final product."

+### **Phase 3: Mapping Current Reality** (20 minutes)

+**0:25-0:27 - Set the Challenge**
+"These cards represent real projects in your area.
+Your job: show where they contribute to our sustainability map.
+Many projects hit multiple goals—place duplicates accordingly."

+**0:27-0:40 - Facilitate Rapid Mapping**
+Keep the energy up with prompts:
+- "Tell us why as you place it—20 seconds max"
+- "Anyone see a different connection?
+Shout it out"
+- "Notice any patterns emerging?"

+If discussion gets too detailed: "Great point—hold that thought for our gaps discussion."

+**0:40-0:45 - Pattern Recognition**
+Guide quick observations: "Look at the map—what do you see?"
+- Where are cards clustering?
+- What areas are empty?
+- Any surprises?

+Use rapid-fire format: "One observation each, no repeats, go!"

+### **Phase 4: Ideation Sprint** (20 minutes)

+**0:45-0:47 - Shift to Solutions Mode**
+"You've seen the gaps.
+Now fill them.
+What's missing?
+What would transform your neighborhood?
+Don't filter—write everything on sticky notes."

+**0:47-0:57 - Brainstorm Facilitation**
+Set a visible 10-minute timer.
+Play energetic background music if appropriate.
+Encourage quantity over quality initially:
+- "No idea is too wild"
+- "Build on each other's ideas"
+- "Think about those empty spaces on our map"

+Halfway check: "5 minutes left—push for 3 more ideas each!"

+**0:57-0:65 - Rapid Placement & Clustering**
+"Place your ideas on the map—group similar ones together."
+As they place, have them give 10-second pitches: "What is it and why does it matter?"

+### **Phase 5: Reality Check Matrix** (10 minutes)

+**0:65-0:67 - Matrix Introduction**
+"Let's get strategic.
+Pick your top 5-7 ideas as a group.
+We'll sort them by impact and feasibility."

+**0:67-0:73 - Quick Sorting**
+No lengthy debates.
+Use "gut feeling" sorting:
+- "High impact or low impact?
+Quick vote—majority wins"
+- "Feasible with current resources or needs major changes?
+Show of hands"

+Focus on the high-impact/high-feasibility quadrant: "These are your quick wins—what would it take to start one next week?"

+**0:73-0:75 - Capture Actions**
+"Each person: Name one idea you're willing to champion or support."
+Write these down visibly.

+### **Phase 6: Rapid Close-Out** (15 minutes)

+**0:75-0:80 - Group Insights**
+Structure this tightly:
+- "What's the biggest gap we discovered?"
+(1 minute)
+- "What's the most exciting opportunity?"
+(1 minute)
+- "What surprised you?"
+(1 minute)
+- "What existing project could be expanded for more impact?"
+(2 minutes)

+**0:80-0:85 - Commitment Round**
+Go around quickly: "One action you'll take this week based on today."
+Keep it specific and small: "I'll email the transport department about X" not "I'll fix public transit"

+**0:85-0:90 - Documentation & Next Steps**
+- Photo of the final map (physical) or screenshot (digital)
+- Share contact list for follow-up
+- Announce any follow-up sessions or channels
+- End with energy: "You just redesigned your city in 90 minutes—imagine what you'll do next!"

+### **Critical Speed-Facilitation Techniques**

+**Time Management (Your #1 Priority):**
+- Use a visible countdown timer for EVERY activity
+- Give 2-minute warnings before transitions
+- Cut discussions mid-sentence if needed: "Great discussion—we need to capture it and move on"
+- Have a "parking lot" for ideas that need more time

 **Energy Management:**
-- Read the room—if energy drops, inject movement or paired discussions
+- Stand up and move around (you and them)
+- Change voice pace and volume to maintain attention
+- Use rapid-fire rounds to prevent energy drops
+- If energy dips, do a 30-second stretch or movement break

+**Participation Balance in Speed Mode:**
+- Use "popcorn" style for quick inputs (person picks next speaker)
+- Implement "no one speaks twice until everyone speaks once" for rounds
+- Have quiet participants place cards/ideas first
-- Use humor appropriately
+- Use hand signals for quick votes/agreement

-- Celebrate insights enthusiastically
+**Managing the Chaos:**
+- Embrace productive messiness—perfection is the enemy
+- When multiple conversations start, clap or ring a bell to refocus
+- If technical issues arise online, have a backup person handle them while you continue
+- Keep a "questions for later" list visible

-### **Your Success Metrics**
+### **Your Success Metrics for 90 Minutes**

 You've succeeded when:
+- The map has both dense areas and visible gaps
+- At least 10 new ideas are generated
-- Everyone has contributed at least twice
+- Everyone has contributed at least 3 times
-- Participants are explaining concepts to each other
-- The group has identified specific, actionable next steps
+- You have 3-5 concrete next steps with named champions
-- People leave energized rather than overwhelmed
+- Participants leave energized, not exhausted
-- Connections across sectors/departments have been made visible

-Remember: You're facilitating discovery, not teaching.
-Trust the process, trust the participants, and trust that insights will emerge from the collective intelligence in the room.
+- The group has made connections they didn't see before

+### **Emergency Protocols**

+**If running behind:**
+- Skip the detailed review of board setup
+- Reduce ideation to 15 minutes
+- Combine feasibility with close-out

+**If running ahead (rare but possible):**
+- Spend more time on feasibility planning
+- Add a "partnership mapping" round (who could help with each idea?)
+- Do a deeper dive on implementation steps

+Remember: In this sprint format, momentum is everything.
+Keep it moving, keep it energetic, and trust that insights will emerge from the rapid interactions.
+Your role is to create organized chaos that leads to breakthrough thinking.
+Perfect analysis isn't the goal—sparking action is.